 Table of Contents

-While Sonar provides a pre-built Customer Portal which can be tied to your instance and used to provide more control to your customers, we don't want to limit your creativity, branding, or control how your customers access their information.
-The Sonar Customer Portal code repository is available on https://github.com/SonarSoftwareInc/customer_portal, and you're welcome to fork or clone this repository in order to modify the underlying code to suit your needs.
+While Sonar provides a pre-built Customer Portal that can be tied to your instance and used to provide more control to your customers, we want to avoid limiting your creativity, branding, or controlling how your customers access their information.
+The Sonar Customer Portal code repository is available on https://github.com/SonarSoftwareInc/customer_portal, and you're welcome to fork or clone this repository to modify the underlying code to suit your needs.

 Cloning the Repository